 30: The courageous job hunter: Braving the market in times of uncertainty (COVID SERIES)

-- Courage is an intentional constructive or moral action taken by an individual in the presence of perceived personal risk and uncertainty of outcome (personal or organizational) in order to resolve or avert a workplace issue.
+- Courage is an intentional constructive or moral action taken by an individual in the presence of perceived personal risk and uncertainty of outcome (personal or organizational) to resolve or avert a workplace issue.

 - Sometimes it takes courage to do nothing.